To commence: We are looking for 2 people to visit MITA twice a month and 4 to visit once a month (visiting hours are 2-8pm, 7 days a week).

 The community of churches in Brunswick is working hard to welcome refugees released into the community, but time spent in detention can be an isolating and distressing experience.
 We are looking for people to spend time at MITA to build friendships with those seeking asylum in our county.
 We want to recognise them, love them and show concern for their welfare not on the basis of their residential status, but because they are made in the image of a God who loves and cares for them.
 Visits provide a break from the monotony of life for those in detention, often taking place around shared food, card games or a chat over a cuppa.

-Everyone is welcome to visit detainees, including children accompanied by parents.
+All St Jude’s attendees are welcome to visit detainees, including children accompanied by parents.
 Ongoing pastoral support will also be available to those visiting MITA.